 informed of the error.

-Enables you to launch programs on events with devices: before\after stopping,
+Allows you to autorun programs on such events with devices as: before or

-Read more about setting it up here: How to use program autorun?
+Read more here: How to use program autorun?

 Manages extended settings for the program.
 Currently, this tab contains one option:

-- Automatically hides drives of empty card reader slots
+When enabled the program hides drives of empty card reader slots.
+Since Win10

 devices detected as a card reader by the program automatically,